rtorrent-community/rtorrent-docs/docs/include-cmd-system.rst

         This can be used to write configuration files that work on older builds (and on vanilla rTorrent), even when new features and commands are introduced.
-        It's especially useful in combination with a branched import, so whole snippets using new features are safe and don't blow up in older builds.

         If a method name (ending in ``=``) is passed, the call returns ``true`` when that method is already defined.